NBA round-up: Denver Nuggets snap Philadelphia 76ers winning steak while LaMelo Ball makes history

 Denver Nuggets snapped a depleted Philadelphia 76ers 20-game winning streak at home as rookie LaMelo Ball became the youngest player in NBA history to land a triple-double on Saturday.

-Gary Harris fuelled the Nuggets past an undermanned 76ers with 21 points while Nikola Jokic added 15 points, 12 assists and nine rebounds in a 115-103 win.
+Gary Harris fuelled the Nuggets past a COVID-19 ravaged 76ers with 21 points while Nikola Jokic added 15 points, 12 assists and nine rebounds in a 115-103 win.

 Jamal Murray and Will Barton had 14 points apiece for the Nuggets, who broke open a close game after half-time.
 JaMychal Green and Monte Morris added 12 points apiece.

+The Sixers fielded only a minimum eight-man roster because of COVID-19 safety protocols and injuries.

-Rookie Tyrese Maxey led the Sixers with a career-high 39 points on 18-of-33 shooting while Isaiah Joe added 13 and Dakota Mathias had 12.
+Rookie Tyrese Maxey led the team with a career-high 39 points on 18-of-33 shooting while Isaiah Joe added 13 and Dakota Mathias had 12.

 Saturday night's NBA results